parryc/thevoid/templates/leflan/language_lithuanian.md

 4. All NOM.S ending in "ys" are always accented, ex. _arklỹs_
 5. All NOM.S ending in "(i)as" are never accented.
 6. DAT.S final syllable is never accented.
-7. VOC ending in just "e" is not accented.
+7. VOC ending in just "e/a/i" is not accented.

 ### Syllable structure